Morningstar88/kalki-search/FromTheSea/FromTheSea.md

 The broader field encompassing aquaponics, duckweed cultivation, and sustainable water-based farming is often referred to as **integrated aquaculture** or **sustainable aquaponics systems**.
 It’s a subset of **agroecology**, which focuses on sustainable and efficient food production.

 Let me know if you'd like to explore specific designs or dive deeper into the science of aquaponics!

+## LOW-GRID COMPUTER

+### Slow Net Git Uploads
+1. **Local Development & Batch Updates**: Develop locally and commit changes incrementally.
+Push them all at once during a stable connection window.
+Saves time compared to frequent small uploads.
+2. **SSH for Precision**: Use `git push` over SSH—direct and lightweight.
+Compress before pushing with `git gc` (garbage collection) or `git push --thin` to reduce data transfer by skipping redundant data.
+3. **Sparse-Checkout or Shallow Clone**: When pulling large repos, use `git clone --depth=1` for shallow cloning.
+Avoid fetching unnecessary branches or commits.
+4. **GUI Tools**: Tools like Sourcetree can help stage commits graphically, or GitHub’s browser interface for selective file uploads in small chunks if needed.

+### Disabling JavaScript for Speed
+1. **In Browsers**: Disabling JavaScript reduces load times.
+Most browsers have developer tools (e.g., in Chrome: `Settings > Privacy > Site Settings > JavaScript > Block`).
+Just note: many sites lose functionality.
+2. **Text-Only Browsers**: Consider minimalistic browsers like Lynx or w3m.
+These are text-only, fast, and great for a simpler web experience.
+3. **Extensions/Add-Ons**: Tools like uBlock Origin can block scripts selectively, speeding up browsing for key tasks.

+### Text-Only Knowledge Library
+1. **Format**: Use simple `.txt` or `.md` files for maximum compatibility and fast rendering.
+Categorize by tags or folders.
+2. **Distribution**: Host on GitHub or serve through a static site generator (e.g., Hugo).
+These are low-resource solutions, accessible even on slow connections.
+3. **Offline Access**: Use tools like wget to pull resources locally, ensuring access without the net.
+4. **Content Ideas**: Add practical survival guides, historical texts, DIY hacks, scientific overviews—whatever speaks to timeless, self-sufficient knowledge.

+What do you think?
+I’m here to bounce around ideas or refine strategies further.
+Let's make that library a reality!